Bob Seely: First term as MP (2017–2019)

-Select Committees

-In February 2018 Seely was elected by his Conservative colleagues to sit on the cross-party Foreign Affairs Select Committee, whose remit is to examine the expenditure, administration and policy of the Foreign and Commonwealth Office (FCO).
+In February 2018 Seely was elected to sit on the Foreign Affairs Select Committee, whose remit is to examine the expenditure, administration and policy of the Foreign and Commonwealth Office (FCO).

 In July 2018 Seely was elected to the Committees on Arms Export Controls.

-Island manifesto

 Seely's manifesto, A Vision for the Island, was published a year after he entered parliament, in July 2018.
 In it, Seely set out how he believed that the Isle of Wight should develop over the coming decades, and covers areas such as housing, transport, health and education.